 Commercial loans.
 Commercial lending is a fundamental component of our business model, focusing on relationship-based lending to established businesses.
-We have banking relationships with 75% of Hawaii's top 250 companies based on revenues (as ranked in 2015 by Hawaii Business Magazine), supported by a seasoned lending team of 58 commercial bankers averaging more than 25 years in the business.
+We have banking relationships with 77% of Hawaii's top 250 companies based on revenues (as ranked in 2015 by Hawaii Business Magazine), supported by a seasoned lending team of 58 commercial bankers averaging more than 17 years in the business as of March 31, 2016.
 We are the largest commercial lender in Hawaii based on outstanding loan balances for banks and thrifts headquartered in Hawaii as of December 31, 2015.
-In 2015, First Hawaiian Bank originated the most loans of any Hawaii-based bank lender under the 504 loan program of the Small Business Administration (the "SBA") which funds real estate and equipment loans.
+First Hawaiian Bank originated the most loans of any Hawaii-based bank lender under the 504 loan program of the Small Business Administration (the "SBA"), which funds real estate and equipment loans, during the SBA's fiscal year ended September 30, 2015.
 We serve our commercial customers primarily in Hawaii, though we maintain auto dealer flooring relationships in California and have a small national lending presence.
 Commercial lending clients are acquired through leveraging industry expertise in conjunction with high-performing bankers who have deep relationships within the communities they serve.